-Appendix C

-Economic Modeling Technical Approach
+Appendix C Economic Modeling Technical Approach

-Appendix C. Economic Modeling Technical Approach
+Appendix C. Economic Modelling Technical Approach

 The following provides an overview of the rationale and approach to modelling costs for analysis contained within the Environmental Assessment (EA) for the proposed 20-year withdrawal of public lands from mineral entry in the area surrounding the Chaco Culture National Historical Park (CCNHP).
 Modelled results are also presented.
 The economic region was defined as the following four counties within the state of New Mexico: San Juan, Sandoval, McKinley and Rio Arriba Counties.
-The proposed action would entail withdrawal for a 20-year period of approximately 338,690 acres from location and entry under the United States mining laws and from leasing under the mineral leasing law on BLM administered lands in northwest New Mexico.
+The proposed action would entail withdrawal for a 20-year period of approximately 338,690 acres for a 10-mile withdrawal or 117,720 acres for a 5-mile withdrawal from location and entry under the United States mining laws and from leasing under the mineral leasing law on BLM administered lands in northwest New Mexico.
 To support the analysis of socioeconomic impacts within the EA, an input-output model, Impact Analysis for Planning (IMPLAN), was utilized.
 The model provides a quantitative representation of the production relationships between individual economic sectors, was used to simulate economic effects to local economies from implementation of the action.
 Model inputs included direct pending in the oil and gas sector-related spending that would be foregone under the proposed action.
 Resulting estimated local economic impacts by alternative were presented in the analysis in the EA.